Delete the data.

 At the same time.

-Currently onboarding design partners from SRA-regulated firms.
+Currently onboarding design partners from regulated law firms.